 Key Functionalities:

-- Financial Management: Handles accounting, financial reporting, budgeting, and tax compliance.
+- Financial Management: Accounting, reporting, budgeting, compliance.

 Benefits of ERP Systems: